Semester 1 - On Campus

-This subject deals with principles of sensing, sensor networking and multiple sensor data fusion.
-It provides an appreciation of challenges in designing and implementing wired and wireless sensor based solutions in a range of applications.
+This subject deals with principles of physical sensing mechanisms, sensor data processing, sensor networking.
+It provides an appreciation of challenges in designing and implementing sensor-based solutions in a range of applications.

 Topics covered include:

 - Filtering of sensor outputs